Skip to content

 • Adding a more experienced driver to your policy can reduce costs for young or inexperienced drivers

-The amount of money you pay for car insurance is dependent on lots of different things.
-This includes your profession, your claims history, and where you live.
-But the price is also determined by market conditions, and in recent years average car insurance costs have been rising steadily.
+The amount of money you pay for car insurance depends on lots of different things from your job and age to your claims history and where you live.

 This means when your car insurance is ready for renewal, or if you’re buying a policy for the first time, you can expect to pay a lot more than you previously did.
 Here we look at how prices have changed over the last few years.